-Takeaways from Pete Carroll’s Monday press conference: Chris Carson, Bradley McDougald could be gametime decisions, J.D.
-McKissic won’t return this week, and more
+Pete Carroll reviews Seahawks’ loss to Chargers, has updates on Chris Carson, Bradley McDougald

 Seattle ends the first half at 4-4, having won three games by 11 or more points but with all four defeats by eight or less.

-“So close to getting it done,’’ Carroll said of Sunday’s 25-17 loss to the Chargers during his Monday press conference.
+“So close to getting it done,’’ Carroll said of Sunday’s 25-17 loss to the Chargers during his Monday news conference.
 “I’m hoping the second half of the season will allow us to finish those games and give us the wins that we want and turn the season into a really positive year for us.’’

 It won’t be easy to do that this Sunday as Seattle travels to play the 8-1 Rams, who are sure to be smarting from their first loss of the season Sunday at New Orleans and were listed as an early 10-point favorite — the biggest spread against the Seahawks since 2011.